 You can find other Twino alternatives on the P2P Platform Comparison page.

-Twino is rated by many investors as an average-popular P2P platform.
-At least, if the results of the community voting are used as a reference.
-In 2021, Twino managed to score 3.47 points, in 2022 it was 2.86 points and in 2023 i was 3.03 points.
+Twino is rated by many investors as an averagely popular P2P platform.
+At least if you take the results of my annual P2P community votings as a benchmark.
+In 2021, Twino scored 3.47 points, in 2022 it was 2.86 points and in 2023 it was 3.03 points.

 Summary Twino Review 2024

-Personally, I have been an active investor on Twino for many years now and hence monitor the platform closely in its developments.
-With a track record since 2015 and a funded loan volume surpassing EUR 1 billion (May 2022), Twino is among the biggest and most established platforms in the European P2P environment.
+Personally, I have been an active investor with Twino for many years and have therefore followed the developments of the P2P platform very closely.
+With loads of experiences since 2015 and a financed loan volume of more than EUR 1 billion (May 2022), Twino is one of the absolute heavyweights in the European P2P lending environment.

 FAQ Twino Review